 - How to Paint Rusty Metal Furniture

-Before we get started, I want to say there are even more ways than this to remove rust on metal.
+Before we get started, I want to say there are even more ways than this to remove rust from metal.
 But, these are the top ones I’ve tried or seen used.

 It’s really important to remove all of the loose and flaky bits before you paint rusty metal furniture.
 Then rinse the metal clean and completely towel dry to avoid starting new rust growth.